skylerhar1/OSU_honors_thesis_2023/Compare statistics/README.md

 This fold contains the summary statistics for the P212 annotation.
 This folder used the funannotate compare command to generate.
+There are also phasing statistics from Whatshap present in this directory